BinaryStudioAcademy/bsa-2021-scout/README.md

 - You should be able to access [backend API specification](http://localhost:5050/swagger) and [frontend app](http://localhost:4200/)

+- If something went wrong, use [this](https://gumoreska.in.ua/otche-nash-ukrayinskoyu-tekst-molytvy/) link to fix your problem

 `tips:`

 - If you want to run application services (like database) and don't want to waste time installing them, run this command in .docker folder